ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 cd ~/Downloads
 ls
 ```
-You should see a file in the name of ZED_SDK_Ubuntu18_cuda10.2_v3.1.2.run or something similar. <br>
+You should see a file in the name of ZED_SDK_Ubuntu18_cuda10.2_v3.1.2.run or something similar.
 Now change the permission of the file so that you can execute it from the terminal.
 ```
 chmod +x ZED_SDK_Ubuntu18_cuda10.2_v3.1.2.run
 ```